Tsuneari Fukuda: In the immediate post-war period

-Fukuda was reunited with his family in February 1946, settling at Ōiso in Kanagawa Prefecture.
+Fukuda was reunited with his family in February 1946.
+They settled at Ōiso in Kanagawa Prefecture.
 With the war over, Fukuda began a new career as a "post-war critic", uniquely uncoloured by the ideologies of militarism or Marxism.
-At the invitation of Ikutarō Shimizu, Fukuda joined the Twentieth Century Research Institute (nijusseiki kenkyūjo) in 1946.
-A group of public intellectuals devoted to the promotion of the study of the social sciences and philosophy that was founded that year, its primary activity was to hold a series of lectures.
+At the invitation of Ikutarō Shimizu, Fukuda joined the Twentieth Century Research Institute (二十世紀研究所, nijusseiki kenkyūjo) in 1946.
+A group of public intellectuals devoted to the promotion of the study of the social sciences and philosophy that was founded that year, its primary activity was the holding of a series of public lectures.
 Other members included political scientist Masao Maruyama, economist Kazuo Ōkōchi and jurist Takeyoshi Kawashima.

-In the post-war debate over responsibility for the war, Fukuda rejected Masao Maruyama's prominent theory that the Japanese people's inability to resist authoritarianism was caused by their lack of a "modern ego" independent of the kokutai, or because of the lack of an ideological framework to deconstruct imperialism.
+In the post-defeat debate over responsibility for the Second World War, Fukuda rejected Masao Maruyama's prominent theory that the Japanese people's inability to resist authoritarianism was caused by their lack of a "modern ego" independent of the kokutai, or because of the lack of an ideological framework to deconstruct imperialism.
 Maruyama argued that, in pre-war Japan, the kokutai had a psychological or magical control over the Japanese people.
 By contrast, Fukuda argued that the Japanese people lacked the physical means to resist the violence of the state.
 He believed that humanity was flawed, essentially rooted in the physical egoism, and that no psychological means could be used to defeat brute force, saying: "It is impossible to expect ordinary people to be heroes; I do not have the courage to face that sort of state authority and continue a fruitless existence."
 Whereas leftist thinkers such as Hideo Odagiri believed that democratisation would require the Japanese people to overcome physical egoism and become "modern" individuals with strong ideals, Fukuda believed that egoism was a critical element of humanity that had to be balanced with the psyche.
 He issued a defence of the Japanese people, whom he said held a point of view that was "Japanese", not "pre-modern" or "backward" as asserted by Maruyama.
 Fukuda expressed hope for a revolution to bring about the democratisation of Japan, but he believed that this should originate from the people, not the intelligentsia.